What is the Ministry Formation program?

 You and your parish benefit from the Ministry Formation Program!
 Well trained lay ministers will promote the Gospel and encourage the involvement of others!

-Faith Development, Sacraments, Prayer, Leadership Skills, Old Testament, Communications Skills, New Testament, Theology of Ministry, Apologetics, Morality, Christology, Church History, Social Justice, Evangelization, Retreat Days, Specialization Days, Theology of Church.
+Faith Development, Sacraments, Prayer, Leadership Skills, Old and New Testament, Communications Skills, Theology of Ministry, Theology of Church, Apologetics, Morality, Christology, Church History, Social Justice, Evangelization.
+The program includes a Specialization Day (March) and a Retreat Day (May) each year.

 Most sessions involve some required reading for preparation and written reflections after the class has been completed.
 Periodic meetings with a Sponsor give candidates an opportunity to fully assimilate and integrate their learning experiences.
 A Retreat is an important part of each year.